-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Mortality/Cardiovascular Strom et al 203 I, MC, OL, R N=18,154 Primary: Non-suicide Primary: There was no significant difference between ziprasidone and olanzapine ZODIAC Study Ziprasidone at varying doses Patients, 18 years or older, diagnosed with schizophrenia 1 year mortality in the year after initiation of assigned treatment treatment groups with respect to non-suicide mortality (RR, 1.02; 95%Cl, 0.76 to 1.39).
-Secondary: vs Secondary: All-cause mortality, There was no significant difference between ziprasidone and olanzapine treatment groups with respect to all-cause mortality (RR, 1.01; 95%Cl, olanzapine at varying doses mortality due to sudden death, 0.77 to 1.33). mortality due to cardiovascular causes, mortality due to suicide, all- There was no significant difference between ziprasidone and olanzapine treatment groups with respect to mortality due to sudden death (RR, 0.67; 95%CI, 0.11 to 3.99). cause hospitalization, hospitalization for cardiovascular causes, diabetic There was no significant difference between ziprasidone and olanzapine treatment groups with respect to cardiovascular mortality, including fatal myocardial infarction and fatal arrhythmia (0.03 vs 0.09%; RR, 0.38; 95%CI, 0.10 to 1.41).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Mortality/Cardiovascular Strom et al I, MC, OL, R N=18,154 Primary: Primary: Non-suicide There was no significant difference between ziprasidone and olanzapine ZODIAC Study Patients, 18 years or older, diagnosed 1 year mortality in the year after initiation of treatment groups with respect to non-suicide mortality (RR, 1.02; 95%Cl, 0.76 to 1.39).
+Ziprasidone at varying doses with schizophrenia assigned treatment , Secondary: VS Secondary: All-cause mortality, There was no significant difference between ziprasidone and olanzapine treatment groups with respect to all-cause mortality (RR, 1.01; 95%CI, olanzapine at varying doses mortality due to sudden death, 0.77 to 1.33). mortality due to There was no significant difference between ziprasidone and olanzapine cardiovascular treatment groups with respect to mortality due to sudden death (RR, 0.67;